ktor-doc-jp/ktor-doc-jp/servers/features/cors.md

 - `method("HTTP_METHOD")` : Includes this method to the white list of Http methods to use CORS.
 - `header("header-name")` : Includes this header to the white list of headers to use CORS.
-- `exposeHeader("header-name)` : Exposes this header in the response.
+- `exposeHeader("header-name")` : Exposes this header in the response.
 - `exposeXHttpMethodOverride()` : Exposes `X-Http-Method-Override` header in the response
 - `anyHost()` : Allows any host to access the resources
 - `host("hostname")` : Allows only the specified host to use CORS, it can have the port number, a list of subDomains or the supported schemes.
-- `allowCredentials` : Includes AccessControlAllowCredentials header in the response
+- `allowCredentials` : Includes `Access-Control-Allow-Credentials` header in the response
-- `maxAge`: Includes AccessControlMaxAge header in the response with the given max age
+- `maxAge`: Includes `Access-Control-Max-Age` header in the response with the given max age